RefreshGaming/.github/profile/README.md

 This is the official GIT repository for RFG. **Code here is created and licensed under GPL-3.0 license.**
 Any code made officially **PUBLIC** here is allowed for public use, as long as proper credit to RFG is given.

-© Refresh Gaming 2022 - 2023.
+© Refresh Gaming LLC 2022 - 2025.
 All Rights Reserved.